 How do I perform Cisco password recovery?

-Copy the encoded password from your Cisco config and use the Cisco Password Decoder Tool to decrypt Type 7 or analyze other types.
+Copy the encoded password from your Cisco config and use an online decoder to decrypt Type 7 or analyze other types.

 Which Cisco password types are secure?